FelixKrueger/SNPsplit/docs/genome_prep/genome_preparation.md

 Both the SNP filtering and the genome preparation write out report files for record keeping.

-## Filtering and processing high confidence SNPs from the VCF file
+## Filtering high confidence SNPs from the VCF file

 This section describes in more detail the process of how high confidence SNPs are extracted from the VCF file **mgp_REL2021_snps.vcf.gz**.
 We are first going to paste the start of the VCF file and explain in more detail later the individual steps taken by the SNPsplit genome preparation for the strain CAST_EiJ as an example; the PDF version of the user guide had relevant information in the header lines or the variant data itself are marked in dark red, but unfotunately this is not supported in this markdown version, so please look carefully... .
 This should help you adapt the process to other genomes/VCF files should you wish to do so.